DIRECTOR AND FACULTY CHAIR

 Sally Yang serves as the Business Manager for the Taft Research Center.
 Sally formerly worked at Utah State University, where she lead operations and financial management duties, grants and contracts (in excess of $12 million), as well as other financial duties for the Department of Mechanical & Aerospace Engineering.
 Sally holds an MA in Workforce Development from the Ohio State University, and has passed all the four sections of the Uniform Certified Public Accountant (CPA) Exam.

-Sean Keating-Crawford serves as the Program Manager of the Taft Center, a position he has occupied for four years.
-Prior to this, Sean was Program Coordinator and a Graduate Assistant at the Center.
-Prior to UC, Sean earned an M.A. in Philosophy from the University of Wisconsin - Milwaukee.
+Sean Keating-Crawford serves as the Program Director for the Taft Research Center.
+Prior to this, he served as Program Manager, Program Coordinator, and a Graduate Assistant at TAFT.
+Sean earned an M.A. in Philosophy from the University of Wisconsin - Milwaukee.